Upshur County, Texas: Education

+The service area of Kilgore Junior College includes areas in Big Sandy, Gilmer, Gladewater, New Diana, and Union Grove ISDs.
+Areas in Harmony, Ore City, and Union Hill ISDs are in the service area of Northeast Texas Community College.

 Media

 The main newspaper for Upshur County is The Gilmer Mirror.

 The Gladewater Mirror has been published since 1949, first, as a daily newspaper and then became a weekly newspaper.